Colloidal gold: Sonolysis

 Another method for the experimental generation of gold particles is by sonolysis.
 The first method of this type was invented by Baigent and Müller.
 This work pioneered the use of ultrasound to provide the energy for the processes involved and allowed the creation of gold particles with a diameter of under 10 nm.
 In another method using ultrasound, the reaction of an aqueous solution of HAuCl_{4} with glucose, the reducing agents are hydroxyl radicals and sugar pyrolysis radicals (forming at the interfacial region between the collapsing cavities and the bulk water) and the morphology obtained is that of nanoribbons with width 30–50 nm and length of several micrometers.
 These ribbons are very flexible and can bend with angles larger than 90°.
 When glucose is replaced by cyclodextrin (a glucose oligomer), only spherical gold particles are obtained, suggesting that glucose is essential in directing the morphology toward a ribbon.

 Block copolymer-mediated method

 An economical, environmentally benign and fast synthesis methodology for gold nanoparticles using block copolymer has been developed by Sakai et al. In this synthesis methodology, block copolymer plays the dual role of a reducing agent as well as a stabilizing agent.
 The formation of gold nanoparticles comprises three main steps: reduction of gold salt ion by block copolymers in the solution and formation of gold clusters, adsorption of block copolymers on gold clusters and further reduction of gold salt ions on the surfaces of these gold clusters for the growth of gold particles in steps, and finally its stabilization by block copolymers.
 But this method usually has a limited-yield (nanoparticle concentration), which does not increase with the increase in the gold salt concentration.
 Ray et al. improved this synthesis method by enhancing the nanoparticle yield by manyfold at ambient temperature.

-Applications

-Antibiotic conjugated nanoparticle synthesis

-Antibiotic functionalized metal nanoparticles have been widely studied as a mode to treat multi-drug resistant bacterial strains.
-For example, kanamycin capped gold-nanoparticles (Kan-AuPs) showed broad spectrum dose dependent antibacterial activity against both gram positive and gram negative bacterial strains in comparison to kanamycin alone.